Uniqueness of nonnegative matrix factorizations by rigidity theory: Rigidity and boundaries

 Suppose an open neighborhood of $F$ is contained in $U_{(A,B)}$.
 If the neighborhood is contained in the boundary of $U_{(A,B)}$ then $F$ is contained in the hyperplane of one of the facets since $F$ is irreducible.
 As shown above, this cannot happen so there must be a point on $F$ in the interior of $U_{(A,B)}$.
 Conversely, if $F \cap \interior(U_{(A,B)})$ is non-empty, it is open in the subspace topology on $F$ since $\interior(U_{(A,B)})$ is open. \end{proof}

 Suppose $\nrank(M) = r$, and that $(A,B)$ is a nonnegative factorization.
-The point $(I,I) \in F$ corresponds to the factorization $(A,B)$.
+The point $(I,I) \in F$ has $\nu_{(A,B)}(I,I) = (A,B)$.
 To understand the possible boundary components of sets of matrices with rank and nonnegative rank equal to $r$, it is sufficient to understand the ways that $F$ and $U_{(A,B)}$ can intersect in a neighborhood of $(I,I)$.
-It is not true that if $F$ and $\interior(U_{(A,B)})$ are disjoint in a neighborhood of $(I,I)$, then $M$ is on the boundary of $\C M_{r,r}^{m \times n}$; they may intersect elsewhere.
+It is not true that if $F$ and $\interior(U_{(A,B)})$ are disjoint in a neighborhood of $(I,I)$, then $M$ is on the boundary of $\C M_{r}^{m \times n}$; they may intersect elsewhere.
 However, the following corollary to Lemma~\ref{lem:extend} demonstrates we can always construct $M' = A'B'$ that has $M$ as a submatrix, is on the boundary, and for which $U_{(A',B')}$ agrees with $U_{(A,B)}$ in a neighborhood of $(I,I)$.

-\begin{corollary} If there is a neighborhood of a factorization such that all factorizations in the neighborhood are on the boundary of $U_{(A,B)}$, then by adding at most $r$ strictly positive rows to $A$ and at most $r$ strictly positive columns to $B$, one can get a matrix that is on the boundary. \end{corollary}
+\begin{corollary} Suppose positive matrix $M$ has a nonnegative factorization $(A,B)$ such that all nonnegative factorizations of $M$ in a neighborhood of $(A,B)$ have at least one zero entry.
+Then there is a matrix $A' \in \B R_r^{m'\times r}$ obtained by adding at most $r$ strictly positive rows $A$ and a matrix $B' \in \B R_r^{r\times n'}$ obtained by adding at most $r$ strictly positive columns to $B$, such that $M' = A'B'$ is on the non-trivial boundary of $\C M_{r}^{m' \times n'}$. \end{corollary}

 We now consider the tangent space of $F$ at $(I,I)$, and how it intersects $U_{(A,B)}$.
-Recall that
+The tangent space of $F$ at $(I,I)$ is

 The cone $W_{(A,B)}$ from Section~\ref{sec:rigid} is the projection to the first $\B R^{r^2}$ factor of tangent directions $(D,-D)$ such that the line $(I+tD,I-tD)$ stays in $U_{(A,B)}$ for $t \in [0,\epsilon)$ for some $\epsilon > 0$.
 The tangent directions along the diagonal matrices $D$ always lie in $W_{(A,B)}$.
 We recall that a nonnegative factorization $(A,B)$ is infinitesimally rigid if $W_{(A,B)}$ consists only of the diagonal matrices, and it is locally rigid if a neighborhood of $(I,I)$ in $F \cap U_{(A,B)}$ has dimension~$r$, the minimal possible dimension.